 The screenshot "Screen-01..." shows Asset No. A000041 with related nodes expanded.
 Data related to the Asset as well as Work Order Plan data and Work Order data are shown.
 The Asset node icons used in the screenshot are dynamic icons (round icons in red, black, and blue colors).
 Read more about icon setup in the article Configure Assets Tree above.

-The context menu offers handy easy to common task such as creating a Work Order, showing existing Work Orders on the Asset - or register Downtime.
+The context menu offers quick access to common tasks such as creating a Work Order, showing existing Work Orders on the Asset - or registering Downtime.
 Right-clicking an Asset opens the context menu that allows a user to:

 When you create an Asset, select the Parent No. field and select the parent Asset from the list.

 The description related to the parent Asset is automatically inserted in the Parent Description field on the Asset Card.